timnon/pyschedule/docs/pyschedule-overview.md

 - **pulp.solve(scenario,kind) :** time-indexed MIP-formulation build on top of package [pulp](https://github.com/coin-or/pulp).
 Use parameter "kind" to select the MIP-solver ("CBC" (default if kind is not provided), "CPLEX", "GLPK").
 CBC is part of pulp and hence works out of the box.
 - **pulp.solve_mon(scenario,kind) :** time-indexed MIP-formulation that is slightly better for tasks of length > 1.
-- **pulp.solve_bigm(scenario,kind) :** classical bigM-type MIP-formulation build on top of package, works for small models.
-The specific MIP-solver can also be selected via parameter "kind".
+- **pulp.solve_bigm(scenario,kind) :** classical bigM-type MIP-formulation, works for small models.
 - **ortools.solve(scenario) :** the open source CP-solver of Google, a little restricted but good to ensure feasibility of larger models.
 Make sure that package [ortools](https://github.com/google/or-tools) is installed.
 - **cpoptimizer.solve(scenario) :** [IBM CP Optimizer](http://www-01.ibm.com/software/commerce/optimization/cplex-cp-optimizer/), requires command "oplrun" to be executable.
 Industrial-scale solver that runs fast on very large problems.
 - **cpoptimizer.solve_docloud(scenario,api_key) :** IBM CP Optimizer hosted in the cloud, you need to provide an "api_key" which you can get [here](https://developer.ibm.com/docloud/) for a trial.
 - to be continued ...

-There is one pre-defined heuristic (meta-solvers):
+There is one pre-defined heuristic (meta-solver):

-- **listsched.solve(scenario,solve_method,task_list) :** the tasks in scenario are added according to task_list and integrated in the current plan using solve_method.
-If task_list is not specified, then all tasks are ordered according to the precedence constraints.
+- **listsched.solve(scenario,solve_method,task_list,batch_size) :** all tasks are added in the order of task_list and integrated in the current schedule using solve_method.
+If task_list is not specified, then an ordering according to the precedence constraints is used as default.

 pyschedule has been tested with python 2.7 and 3.4.
 All solvers support a parameter "msg" to switch feedback on/off.
 Moreover, solvers.pulp.solve, solvers.pulp.solve_discrete and solvers.ortools.solve support a parameter "time_limit" to limit the running time.